 St. Croix, U.S. Virgin Islands

 Protected by the U.S. National Park Service, the ecosystem at Buck Island Reef National Monument is one of the most pristine places to snorkel in the Caribbean.
-Home to a variety of threatened and endangered marine life, it also features some of the most dramatic, including massive elkhorn coral branches.
+Home to a variety of threatened and endangered marine life, it also features some of the most dramatic and massive elkhorn coral branches.
 Along the underwater snorkel trail, you’ll find colors and textures of all kinds as you swim beside blue tangs, trumpetfish, and possibly even barracudas.
 Beginner snorkelers will benefit from a guided tour and the useful advice that comes with it.

-The vivid streetscapes of Willemstad are known for their brightly colored architecture, and a snorkeling adventure on the island is just as colorful, thanks to the clear waters that reveal coral reef, parrot fish and a host of other sea life.
+The vivid streetscapes of Willemstad are known for their brightly colored architecture, and a snorkeling adventure on the island is just as colorful.
+Thanks to the clear waters that reveal coral reef, parrot fish and a host of other sea life.
 The stunning coral formations at Playa Kalki seem to be sprung from the imagination, earning it the nickname “Alice in Wonderland.”
 For an experience that is just as historic as the island’s streetscapes, visit the sunken tugboat just off the coast of Caracasbaai Peninsula.

 Grand Cayman, Cayman Islands

 Some of the best snorkeling in the Caribbean can be found around Grand Cayman.
 Include Stingray City on your list of sites to visit and you won’t have to search the clear water for signs of marine life.
 As its name suggests, you’ll find yourself surrounded by flat-bodied rays as they glide through the water.
 Nearby in the North Sound, Coral Gardens offers particularly calm water, making it another popular snorkeling location.
 Many tour boat operators take visitors to both spots due to their proximity.